Network model for periodically strained graphene: Introduction

-In graphene, a strain field couples as a vector potential to the long-wavelength Dirac excitations with an opposite sign for the two valleys \cite{Suzuura2005,Manes2007,Vozmediano2010,Guinea2010,Levy2010}.
+In graphene, a strain field couples dominantly as a vector potential to the long-wavelength Dirac excitations with an opposite sign for the two valleys \cite{Suzuura2005,Manes2007,Vozmediano2010,Guinea2010,Levy2010}.
 Hence, a periodic strain field in graphene results in a periodic pseudomagnetic field (PMF), as shown in Fig.\ \ref{fig:system}(a).
-Wherever the PMF changes sign, which must occur in cases of zero spatially-averaged flux, there are real-space valley Hall transitions.
-For example, the PMF shown in Fig.\ \ref{fig:system}(a) vanishes on disjoint closed loops illustrated in Fig.\ \ref{fig:system}(b).
+Wherever the PMF changes sign, which must occur for zero spatially-averaged flux, there are real-space valley Hall transitions.
+For example, the PMF shown in Fig.\ \ref{fig:system}(a) vanishes on disjoint closed loops as shown in Fig.\ \ref{fig:system}(b).
 Furthermore, for a PMF that varies slowly on the scale of the graphene lattice and the effective magnetic length, it is meaningful to consider the local Landau levels of regions separated by nodal lines.
-If the chemical potential lies between the $m$th and $(m+1)$th local Landau level, the net local valley Chern number is given by $\pm (m+1)/2$ since the lowest Landau level of graphene only contributes Chern number 1/2 per valley \cite{Novoselov2005}.
+If the chemical potential lies between the $m$th and $(m+1)$th local Landau level, the net local valley Chern number is given by $\pm (m+1/2)$ since the lowest Landau level of graphene only contributes Chern number 1/2 per valley \cite{Novoselov2005}.
 Therefore, the local valley Chern number changes by an integer amount when the PMF changes sign.
-It immediately follows that the nodal lines of the PMF form domain walls that host chiral modes.
+It immediately follows that the nodal lines of the PMF correspond to domain walls that host chiral modes.
 Due to time-reversal symmetry, these chiral modes propagate in opposite directions for different valleys.
 However, intervalley backscattering is suppressed when the PMF varies slowly on the scale of the graphene lattice.
 Furthermore, the bound chiral modes can become dispersive by tunneling to neighboring loops.
 In our example, the corresponding scattering centers form an effective kagome lattice, as shown in Fig.\ \ref{fig:system}(b).
 The single-valley low-energy physics of periodically strained graphene can thus be understood in terms of percolating chiral modes with the connectivity of an oriented scattering network.
-Moreover, for long-wavelength physics, the smooth PMF can be replaced by an effective piecewise constant field [see Fig.\ \ref{fig:system}(d)].
-This piecewise constant field has the same symmetry and connectivity as the smooth PMF.
+Moreover, for the long-wavelength physics, the smooth PMF can be replaced by an effective piecewise constant field [see Fig.\ \ref{fig:system}(d)] with the same symmetry and connectivity as the smooth PMF.

 The above observations illustrate a more general paradigm in which the superlattice modulates the local band topology to give to rise to a Chern mosaic that hosts a chiral scattering network.
 Similar topological scattering networks occur in moir\'e materials such as minimally twisted bilayer graphene subjected to a perpendicular electric field \cite{San-Jose2013,Efimkin2018,Fleischmann2020,Tsim2020,Chou2020,DeBeule2020a,DeBeule2021,Vakhtel2022} (triangular chiral network), as well as certain large twist-angle graphene bilayers \cite{Pal2019} (helical honeycomb network), and double-aligned graphene-hexagonal boron nitride moir\'es \cite{Moulsdale2022} (chiral kagome network).